isc-jmichie/FHIRTOOMOP/README.md

 Finally, query "http://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/healthshare/ohdsi/fhir/r4/Patient/${id}/$everything".
 The $everything operation will return all related resources for a patient in a Bundle.
 What would be the equivalent tables for these resources in OMOP?

+### Optional: Step 6
+Go to clinfhir.com.

 ## Part 3: Bulk FHIR export
+### Step 1
+First, configure the credentials that the Bulk FHIR Coordinator uses to connect to the FHIR Server.
+In order to do so, go to management portal again (ttp://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/sys/UtilHome.csp).
+Go to Interoperability <- Configure <- Credentials.
+There, create a new credential with ID OHDSICredentials and your username and password.
+Save this credential.

+### Step 2
+Go to the Health tab in the management portal again.
+Now go to Bulk FHIR configuration UI.
+Create a new configuration by clicking on the blue "New Configuration" and selecting "Create new"

+Under configuration setting, set the name to "BulkFHIRCoordinator" and the BFC endpoint to "/bulk/r4".

+Under Authorization types, select the BasicAuth adapter.
+This enables you to create bulk FHIR exports using your credentials.

+Under Fetch type, select HS.BulkFHIR.Fetch.PureFHIR.Adapter.
+Select the Endpoint url to be the same as the one for the FHIR server you created in Part 2 (http://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/healthshare/ohdsi/fhir/r4).
+Set the Authorization type to be HTTP, allowing to connect to the FHIR server using Basic Authentication.
+Select the HTTP credentials you created in step 1.